The Power of Collaborative Leadership

 5. Courage: They speak up, challenge norms, and lead difficult conversations on equity and exclusion.

-And it works.
+The impact is clear.
 When teams feel psychologically safe, innovation follows.
 Diverse teams with different lived experiences surface better ideas, spot usability barriers early, and create more inclusive experiences for everyone.

-3. Storytelling + accountability = measurable progress
+3. Storytelling + Accountability = Measurable Progress

 Culture change needs more than policies.
 It needs stories, and it needs data.